-At Frank Key Tool Hire, each tool hired has been thoroughly examined for maintenance and safety by our experienced fitters, your safety is our priority.
+At Frank Key Plant and Tool Hire, each piece of equipment hired has been thoroughly examined for maintenance and safety by our experienced fitters, your safety is our priority.

 Make sure you are confident and trained to correctly use the tools you hire.

 We pride ourselves on providing exceptional service and advice.
 If you are unsure of how to use a tool properly please ask a member of the Frank Key Plant and Tool Hire team, who will be happy to advise you.